nctruong/glassdoor/readme.md

 # Glassdoor recruitment system `In-progress`
 Build a website for recruitment, like glassdoor.
 Providing functionalities to approve/reject job application.
+In this project, we basically have:
+- Backend by Ruby on Rails
+- Frontend by NextJS
+- API by GraphQL
+- Elasticsearch
+- Rspec Unit tests
+- PostgreSQL
+Check my other repository out if you want to see NodeJS, NextJS with Mongoose: [Shopee](https://github.com/nctruong/shopee)

 ## Table of Contents
 <!--toc:start-->